Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 Hydrocephalus is a relatively common condition that occurs in about one out of 500 births.
-At the Brain Care Institute of Children's Hospital of Pittsburgh of UPMC, our neurosurgeons have developed expertise in treating this condition by shunt insertion and, when appropriate, using minimally invasive endoscopic procedures.
+At the Brain Care Institute of UPMC Children’s Hospital of Pittsburgh, our neurosurgeons have developed expertise in treating this condition by shunt insertion and, when appropriate, using minimally invasive endoscopic procedures.

 Hydrocephalus can be present at birth (congenital), or it can be acquired later in a child's life.

 Causes of acquired hydrocephalus in children may include:

 The symptoms of hydrocephalus in children may resemble other conditions or medical problems, so patients and their families should always consult a physician for a diagnosis.
 Each child may experience symptoms differently, but the most common symptoms of hydrocephalus in infants include:

 In older children, headaches and visual changes may be seen.